 You can see what Mozilla VPN looks like on every platform below, as well as what’s different about each one.

-It has the port 53 feature which was missing on Windows, mentioned above, but is missing split tunneling.
-While this isn’t ideal, it’s also unfortunately common among VPNs due to restrictions in Apple’s operating system.
+The macOS app is exactly the same as the Windows app, except it’s missing split tunneling.
+While this isn’t ideal, it’s also unfortunately common due to restrictions in Apple’s operating system.

 Mozilla VPN has an excellent Linux app.